chrisrosen1/DH-101-Starter-Repository/makes/makes.md

 - 🧠 [Final Reflection: What does it mean to be human in the age of AI?](reflections/week14.md)

 ## 🧠 What did I learn?

+Each clue led to a reflection.
+Explore them here: